Code-Institute-Submissions/mtb-nynashamn/README.md

 * ### **Known Bugs**
+    * Events cards not aligning properly on mobile devices.
+Fixed by styling the padding.

+    * On screens smaller than 375px, the navigation bar is not functioning properly (home button is placed under the logo).

 ## **Deployment**
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).